 The Fed holds interest rates steady.
 Here's when a rate cut could happen.

+The time for a rate cut "is approaching, and if we do get the data we hope we get, then reduction of our policy rate could be on the table at our September meeting," Powell told reporters at a press conference following a two-day meeting on monetary policy.

-Although Fed officials had telegraphed their intent to stand pat, Wall Street analysts interpreted the Wednesday statement as opening the door to a cut at the Fed's next meeting, which will be held from September 17-18.
-About 9 in 10 economists have penciled in the September meeting for the Fed's first rate cut since 2020, pointing to inflation that is easing faster than expected.
+Prior to Wednesday's statement, about 9 in 10 economists had penciled in the September meeting for the Fed's first interest rate cut since 2020, pointing to inflation that is easing faster than expected.
+But Powell stressed that the decision will depend on forthcoming inflation data, and he sidestepped a question on whether there might be additional rate cuts in 2024.

+"You would think, base case, that policy rates would move down from here, but I don't want to give specific guidance on the pace of when that would happen," he noted.

+Some Wall Street analysts still forecast multiple rate cuts in 2024, which they predict will kick off with the September meeting.
+Earlier this year, the Fed had projected just one reduction this year.

 "As expected, the Fed is setting the table for interest rate cuts starting at their next meeting in September," said Ryan Detrick, chief market strategist at Carson Group, in an email.
 "The reality is inflation is slowing and the Fed doesn't need rates this high anymore."